WatForm/aldb/README.md

 Specify an integer value of n >= 1.
 By default, n = 1.

-A list of constraints may also be specified, as a comma-separated list enclosed by square brackets. n is equal to the number of items in the list.
+Alternatively, step constraints can be specified, as a comma-separated list enclosed by square brackets. n is equal to the number of items in the list.
 The i-th constraint is applied when performing the i-th transition.